SSA-Statistical-Team-Projects/GeoLink/README.md

 <!-- badges: end -->

-GeoLink is an R package that provides easy access to various geospatial datasets, allowing seamless integration with your spatial data or surveys.
+GeoLink is an R package that provides easy access to various geospatial datasets, allowing seamless integration with your spatial data or household surveys.

 ## 📋 Table of Contents